Master hexagonal architecture in Rust

 By the end of this guide, you'll have everything you need to write ironclad Rust applications using hexagonal architecture.

 I will get you writing the most maintainable Rust of your life.
 Your production errors will fall.
-Test coverage will skyrocket.
+Test coverage with skyrocket.
 Scaling will get less painful.

 If you haven't read The Ultimate Guide to Rust Newtypes yet, I recommend doing so first – type-driven design is the cherry to hexagonal architecture's sundae, and you'll see many examples of newtypes in this tutorial.